TWSummer/OrderCoffee/README.md

 `rails db:setup`

 This will create the database, and seed it with a little over 500 "orders" that can be viewed.
-Next, run `webpack` to bundle up the project's JavaScript files and `rails s` to start the server.
+Next, run `npm install` to download the project's node modules.
+Once this is completed run `webpack` in the console to bundle up the project's JavaScript files and finally `rails s` to start the server.
 Now you can navigate to localhost:3000 in your browser to view the project.

 ## Trade Offs